PL-EVIO: Robust Monocular Event-based Visual Inertial Odometry with Point and Line Features: Methodology

 \subsection{Motion Compensation for the Event Stream using IMU Measuremnet}

 Events can be triggered either by moving objects or by the ego-motion of the camera.
-Similar to Ref.\cite{ETH-Science-Robotics}, we only rely on the IMU for motion compensation, which makes it sufficient to run in real-time onboard.
-For the new event stream coming, we used the angular velocity and linear acceleration from the IMU average over the time window where the events are accumulated in the same event stream, to estimate the ego-rotation and ego-translation of each event.
+Similar to Ref.\cite{ETH-Science-Robotics}, we only rely on the IMU for motion compensation, which guarantees efficiency and speed.
+For the new event stream coming, we use the angular velocity and linear acceleration from the IMU averaged over the time window where the events are grouped in the same event stream, to estimate the ego-rotation and ego-translation of each event.
 Using this ego-motion to warp the events into the timestamp of the first event in the same event stream.
-The motion (considering both rotation and translation) of each event can be calculated through:
+The motion (considering both rotation $\boldsymbol{R}$ and translation $\boldsymbol{T}$) of each event can be calculated through: